STAT351 Statistical Theory

-Course frequency: The course is given anually in the fall term but depends on available resources and a minimum of students.
+Course frequency: The course is given anually in the fall term.

 First time: Study year 2020-2021

 Continuous probability distributions.The most important asymptotic results in estimation theory.
-Sufficiency.
 Linear models treated generally with matrix formulation.
 Specialisation to regression analysis.
 Estimation and hypothetis testing in linear models.
 Multivariable distributions from a matrix formulation.
-Theory on model reduction, prediction and classification.
+Simulation in R/R-studio.

 KNOWLEDGE: The students will aquire a basic theoretical understanding of the most important classes of mathematical-statistical models used for instance when analysing biological data, and for the statistical methods developed in connection with such models.